 The yeasts in the culture need some air for fermentation.
-Also during the fermentation there are gases producing, so keeping partially open lid will work best with kefir fermentation.
+Also during the fermentation there are gases produced, so keeping a partially open lid will work best with kefir fermentation.

-Second fermentation gives your ferment a full spectre of live microorganisms.
-Many claim that only with second fermentation you can really benefit from fermented beverage.
+Second fermentation gives your ferment a full spectrum of live microorganisms.
+Many claim that only with second fermentation can you really benefit from fermented beverages.

 Seal your glass of freshly strained kefir with an airtight lid and put it in the refrigerator for one day to complete the secondary fermentation process.
 This will add the full spectre of probiotics to your kefir while preserving its freshness on the next day.

-You can add some flavors to kefir for second fermentation to give it a little kick.
+You can add some flavours to kefir for second fermentation to give it a little kick.

 Start second ferment with Kefirko

 You can prepare non-dairy kefir too.
 Water kefir is one option and non-dairy milk kefir is possible too.
 You can easily prepare kefir with coconut or nut milks.
 Your milk kefir grains will need time to adjust.
 First one or two batches might not be as good as you want them to be.
-This is due to grains being used to another environment.
-This adjustment period is present with most small changes in fermentation environment (migrating from store both milk to fresh raw milk).
+This is due to grains being used in another environment.
+This adjustment period is present with most small changes in the fermentation environment (migrating from store-bought milk to fresh raw milk).